Open ended enquiry

 • Difficulty level tailoring

-At the beginner level, the emphasis is on asking simple questions and providing strong guidance from the teacher.
+• Beginner learners (6-7 years old): the emphasis is on asking simple questions and providing strong guidance from the teacher.

-As children progress to the advanced level, they are given more freedom to investigate, collaborate in groups, and experiment with various materials.
+• Advanced learners (8-9 years old): they are given more freedom to investigate, collaborate in groups, and experiment with various materials.

-At the expert level, they work more independently, formulate complex questions, and critically analyse their findings.
+• Expert learners (9–10 years old): they work more independently, formulate complex questions, and critically analyse their findings.

 Throughout this progression, the teacher gradually reduces direct instruction, allowing for increased independence, reflection, and creativity.
 This approach ensures that open inquiry evolves alongside the child’s development.

-• Debriefing & Reflection questions
+• Debriefing and Reflection questions

-1. Questions about the process of the research
+1. Questions about the process of research

 • What was your research question, and why did you choose this question?